ldv-klever/klever/docs/dev.rst

 #. :menuselection:`Run --> Edit Configurations... --> Add New Configuration`.

-Omega run/debug configuration
+Klever Bridge run/debug configuration
-"""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""

 #.
 Select :menuselection:`Django server`.
 #.
-Input *Omega* in field :guilabel:`Name`.
+Input *Bridge* in field :guilabel:`Name`.
 #.
-Specify *0.0.0.0* in field :guilabel:`Host` if you want to share your Omega in the local network.
+Specify *0.0.0.0* in field :guilabel:`Host` if you want to share your Klever Bridge in the local network.
 #.
 Specify *8998* in field :guilabel:`Port`.
 #. :menuselection:`OK`.

-.. note:: To make your Omega accessible from the local network you might need to set up your firewall accordingly.
+.. note:: To make your Klever Bridge accessible from the local network you might need to set up your firewall accordingly.

 Klever Core run/debug configuration
 """""""""""""""""""""""""""""""""""